getditto-shared/custom-conflict-resolution/README.md

-# Ditto JS Web Quickstart App 🚀
+# Implementing Materialized Views in Ditto 🚀

 This directory contains Ditto's quickstart app for in-browser web applications.
 This app uses Vite along with Typescript and React, and shows how to include